 Classic ARR: We define classic annualized recurring revenue as the daily revenue of all classic subscription agreements that are actively generating revenue as of the last day of the reporting period multiplied by 365.
 We exclude from our calculation of ARR any revenues derived from month-to-month agreements and/or product usage overage billings, where customers are billed in arrears based on product usage.
-Classic ARR was \$120 million as of March 31, 2019.
-Over the last two years, Classic ARR has decreased by \$81 million, or 40%.
-The \$81 million reduction in Classic ARR was offset by a \$100 million increase in Dynatrace® ARR resulting from the conversion of Classic products to Dynatrace® products, as well as upsell generated at the time of conversion of accounts that have undergone a conversion from our Classic products to Dynatrace® products.
+Classic ARR was \$94 million as of September 30, 2019.
+Over the past year, Classic ARR has decreased by \$72 million, or 43%.
+The \$72 million reduction in Classic ARR was offset by a \$90 million increase in Dynatrace® ARR resulting from the conversion of Classic products to Dynatrace® products, as well as upsell generated at the time of conversion of accounts that have undergone a conversion from our Classic products to Dynatrace® products.
 We also believe that in future periods the reduction in Classic ARR from lost customers may exceed the increase in Dynatrace® ARR resulting from the conversion to Dynatrace® products and upsell at the time of conversion.
-Based on historical trends, we believe that the majority of our Classic ARR as of March 31, 2019 will convert to Dynatrace® ARR over the next two years.
+Based on historical trends, we believe that substantially all of our Classic ARR as of September 30, 2019 will convert to Dynatrace® ARR over the next four quarters.

 Total ARR: We define Total ARR as the daily revenue of all subscription agreements that are actively generating revenue as of the last day of the reporting period multiplied by 365.
 We exclude from our calculation of Total ARR any revenues derived from month-to-month agreements and/or product usage overage billings.
+Total ARR was \$471 million as of September 30, 2019.
+Over the past year, Total ARR has grown by \$144 million, or 44%.
+This growth was the result of a \$54 million increase in ARR from new customer additions, a \$72 million increase in ARR from the expansion of existing customers on the Dynatrace® platform, and an \$18 million increase in ARR as a result of expansion at the time of conversion from our Classic customers, net of churn.

 Dynatrace® Dollar-Based Net Expansion Rate: We define the Dynatrace® dollar-based net expansion rate as the Dynatrace® ARR at the end of a reporting period for the cohort of Dynatrace® accounts as of one year prior to the date of calculation, divided by the Dynatrace® ARR one year prior to the date of calculation for that same cohort.
 This calculation excludes the benefit of Dynatrace® ARR resulting from the conversion of Classic products to the Dynatrace® platform, as well as any upsell generated at the time of conversion.
-Dynatrace® dollar-based net expansion rate has trended between 120% and 140% as of June 30, 2018, September 30, 2018, December 31, 2018 and March 31, 2019.
+Dynatrace® dollar-based net expansion rate has trended between 120% and 140% as of June 30, 2018, September 30, 2018, December 31, 2018, March 31, 2019, June 30, 2019, and September 30, 2019.
 In the period before June 30, 2018, our Dynatrace® dollar-based net expansion rate was not meaningful given the relatively small amount of Dynatrace® ARR we generated during the prior periods.